asciineuron/bgls/README.md

 ## Documentation

-See more details and additional examples in the [Documentation for BGLS](https://asciineuron.github.io/bgls/).
+See more details and examples in the [Documentation for BGLS](https://asciineuron.github.io/bgls/).